mtgjson/mtgjson-website/docs/changelog/version-5/README.md

 - Added `variations` to show all cards with the same name
 - Added `keywords` for all keywords available on a card
 - Added `mtgjsonV4Id` to identifiers to help transition developer's code
+- Added `faceName` to identify only the card face card's name

 ### Sets
 #### Added